-Like it or not if you are a freelancer, sales is part of your job.
+Like it or not, if you’re a freelancer, sales is a part of your job.

-Selling your web design services, however, is a lot different than selling a product.
-For one thing, there’s only one you and there is a practical limitation on how much work you can accomplish during any given time period.
+Selling freelance services, however, is a lot different than selling a product.
+For one thing, there’s only one you and there’s a practical limitation on how much work you can accomplish during any given time period.

-But there’s more to than that.
+But there’s more to it than that.
 As a freelance web designer, you deal with clients on a personal level.
 Often you work with your clients one-on-one.
-This is lot different from a consumer who purchases a software package and never contacts the software company.
+The process of selling web design services is a lot different than selling a software package where the consumer never contacts the software company.

 Because selling freelance web design services requires different strategies and skills than selling a product, I’ve devoted this post to sales tips for freelance web designers.
-I’ll also share three contact relationship management (CRM) tools.
-At the end of the post, please share your own sales tips.
+I’ll also share a few contact relationship management (CRM) tools.

 If you liked this post, you may also like 7 Tips for Closing the Sale.